iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > Wont sed me ghme frm skool<br> :date: __2020-11-17 14:39:48__

 > This app wastes the battery life on my phone<br> :date: __2020-11-17 00:37:21__

-> This app doesn't work for me keeps on telling me to turn on Bluetooth the Bluetooth is on already tried downloading this app a few times now but it just never works<br> :date: __2020-11-07 18:46:45__